vickyacharjee/VanillaJS-DOM-Playground/README.md

 The repository currently includes several minor projects, each focusing on different aspects of JavaScript DOM manipulation.
 Feel free to explore and contribute to any of the projects listed below:

-1. **Project One: [BMI Calculator]**
+1. **Project One: BMI Calculator**
-   - Description: [A simple designed calculates BMI based on height and weight provided by user]
+   - Description: A simple designed BMI calc, which calculates BMI based on height and weight provided by user
-   - Contribution Opportunities: [contributors can enhance its UI]
+   - Contribution Opportunities: contributors can enhance its UI

-2. **Project Two: [CLOCK]**
+2. **Project Two: CLOCK**
-   - Description: [A simple designed Clock typically understanding its LOGIC]
+   - Description: A simple designed Clock typically understanding its LOGIC
-   - Contribution Opportunities: [contributors can enhance its UI, and change date fromat]
+   - Contribution Opportunities: contributors can enhance its UI, and change date fromat via different methods

-3. **Project Three: [Color-Changer]**
+3. **Project Three: Color-Changer**
-   - Description: [typically changes BG color based on clicks and mouseover ]
+   - Description: typically changes BG color based on clicks and mouseover
-   - Contribution Opportunities: [Explain how contributors can enhance or modify the project]
+   - Contribution Opportunities: Adding different EventListners

-4. **Project Four: [Guess a Number]**
+4. **Project Four: Guess a Number**
-   - Description: [A user have to guess a number b/w 1 to 100, upto 10 times]
+   - Description: [ user have to guess a number b/w 1 to 100, upto 10 times
-   - Contribution Opportunities: [A conributor can set the Range limit based on individual interest, and a Strong focus on CSS part by adding a External CSS File to it]
+   - Contribution Opportunities: A conributor can set the Range limit based on individual interest, and a Strong focus on CSS part by adding a External CSS File to it

 ## How to Contribute